The ongoing saga of Presidio Terrace is just depressing all around.

 When the story broke, the internet relished the optics of Bay Area mansion-owners suddenly beholden to a new landlord.
 But it was also symbolic of all kinds of depressingly anti-democratic trends.
 Homeowners’ associations have often stepped in to buy property off the hands of cash-strapped cities, but they’re infamously shadowy about how they operate, even for members—which is why it isn’t that crazy that the Presidians had been poorly informed of their shared delinquency.
 Furthermore, cities sell off public assets to developers, investors, and universities all the time, for all kinds of reasons.
 Citizens are frequently uninformed of these (often more worrying) transactions, either.

 For now, Presidio Terrace belongs to its residents again.
 Their victory isn’t cause for celebration, either.
-The city’s first-ever tax sale reversal smacks of preferential treatment.
+The city’s highly unusual tax sale reversal smacks of preferential treatment.
 It’s hard to imagine elected leaders going to bat for, say, each homeless individual who has had property seized by the city.
 Farrell, the city council member quoted above, is also the author of Prop.
 Q, a controversial measure approved by San Francisco voters in 2016 that allows the city to clear homeless camps given 24 hours notice.

 But the saga of Presidio Terrace may not be over yet.
 Although the city promised they’ll get their $90,000 purchase price back, Cheng and Lam have said they plan to sue.
 For progressive politics, San Francisco was once a city upon a hill.
 Now it’s rich people squabbling over one.